Chris Washington (American football)

-Christopher Washington (born March 6, 1962) is an American former professional football linebacker.
-He played in the National Football League (NFL) for the Tampa Bay Buccaneers, San Francisco 49ers, and Phoenix Cardinals.
+Christopher Washington (born March 6, 1962) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Iowa State Cyclones before playing in the NFL for the Tampa Bay Buccaneers, San Francisco 49ers, and Phoenix Cardinals.
 Washington was a member of the 49ers Super Bowl championship team in 1989.

 Professional career

 In his seven seasons in the NFL, Washington played five years with the Tampa Bay Buccaneers, one year with the Phoenix Cardinals, and a year with the San Francisco 49ers.
 Washington still holds the leading record in tackles with 457 at Iowa State University and is a member of the Omega Psi Phi fraternity.
 Washington's career ended as a result of injuries.
 He was inducted into the Iowa State Cyclones Hall of Fame in 2009.